supacheep-first/kafka-go-micro-service/README.md

    go run main.go
    ```

-3. The consumer will start listening for messages on the `users` topic and print received user data to the console.
+3. The consumer will start listening for messages on the `users` topic and handle user creation, update, and deletion events.

 ## Stopping the Services